wregab/vimium/README.md

 Vimium is a Chrome extension that provides keyboard-based navigation and control of the web in the spirit of the Vim editor.

+*And this branch is my harsh hack to make vimium expand thumbnails on 4chan, instead of opening them in a new tab.
+May break other sites, if they use class "fileThumb" on link elements.
+BW*

 __Installation instructions:__

 You can install the stable version of Vimium from the